 Platelet Rich Plasma (PRP)

 PRP injections are a process where blood is drawn out of your arm in the office.
 We then centrifuge your blood in order to separate out the platelets from the rest of your blood cells.
 These platelets are then injected back into the knee joint.
-While the platelets have growth factors, there are not as many as found in stem cell recruitment therapy.
 PRP injections tend to work as well or better than a hyaluronic acid injection.
 The entire process takes about 30 minutes and requires a blood draw of approximately 10 cc.

 Hyaluronic Acid (HA)

 Hyaluronic Acid is a synthetic fluid that is injected into the knee and helps to stimulate the synovial cells that line the inner part of the knee joint.
 This helps produce a more thick cushion-like fluid for the knee.
 In a normal knee, the fluid in the knee joint is thick like motor oil.
 However, when the knee becomes arthritic, it starts producing a fluid that has a water like consistency.
 After injecting the hyaluronic acid into the knee, it “tricks” the knee joint into producing a thicker more viscous joint fluid.
-Unlike the stem cell recruiting therapy and PRP, it does not have any growth factors.
 Effects of HA injections usually last up to 6-12 months.
 Typically most insurance companies will cover a percentage of the cost.

 Cortisone is a steroid that helps reduce inflammation temporary and is excellent for acute pain relief.
 It lasts between 3 to 4 months and does not have any growth factors.
 However, during the 3-4 month time frame, the cortisone will wear off and the symptoms will return.
 Cortisone shots are usually covered by your insurance company.